Want To See A Therapist? Demystifying Therapy and Therapists33 comments

 Therapeutic conversations can provide hope, and may make you feel better quicker than other methods of healing.

-Why people wouldn’t want to see a therapist?
+Why people wouldn’t want to find a therapist?

 Therapists cost time and money.
 Even though your medical insurance usually helps, there are co-pays, gasoline, and time taken from something else.
 (But in the long run, it could be a good investment as emotional problems can lead to missed work.)